 Be In Touch

-- When it doubt, contact the Office of Public Affairs with any questions, including guidance on process, production budgets, and equipment resources.
+- When it doubt, contact the Communications Department with any questions, including guidance on process, production budgets, and equipment resources.

 Be Platform Specific

 » Keep auto-play in mind.
 Videos on Facebook play automatically (without sound) for the majority of users, so the first few seconds of your videos need to be visually engaging enough to catch someone’s attention and make them stop scrolling.
 Aim to create videos that could be watched in their entirety without sound and still have an impact.
 You should also consider captioning your videos to make it easier for viewers to consume your content without sound.

 » Make it mobile-friendly.
 More than 65 percent of video views on Facebook come from mobile devices.
 That represents over half of your potential views, so it’s essential that you optimize your videos for mobile devices.
 That means they should be easily viewable on small screens (no one wants to squint).

 » 30 seconds or less, if possible.
 Twitter is a quick-moving platform, so it makes sense that the time limit for videos is short and sweet.